Feature Spotlight: Virtual Ports

 Existing Connection – What if the end device’s console port is already in use or connected to an existing console server?
-The Uplogix Local Manager VM (which is all virtual ports) can integrate with existing console servers and piggyback on those serial connections, basically adding automation, monitoring, and security to what you already have.
+A physical Lantronix Local Manager (or a VM Local Manager which is all virtual ports) can integrate with existing console servers and piggyback on those serial connections, basically adding automation, monitoring, and security to what you already have.

 Virtual Local Managers were specifically designed to integrate with existing solutions

 No Serial Port – Times are changing, and we’re already seeing manufacturers drop RS-232 serial ports completely in favor of USB.
 But if the only connection a device provides is TCP, then we will gladly use that instead.

 Since the dawn of Lantronix, we’ve tried to limit our reliance on the network by connecting directly to devices via an out-of-band serial connection.
 Even when Local Managers are connected to the in-band network, we prefer IP addresses over hostnames and private, dedicated Ethernet connections over routing traffic through the LAN.
 Our solution doesn’t depend on tools like SNMP, ping, or syslog simply because you can’t reliably manage the network over the network.

 Ultimately, it comes down to questions of fault tolerance and acceptable risk.